 Added fragrances are the ingredients most likely to irritate your skin, especially if you have sensitive skin or inflammation due to acne.
 Opt for a fragrance-free moisturizer to eliminate this risk.

 Combination Skin Moisturizers with SPF

 Combination skin variations

-Within the category of combination skin, there are also several variations that may require extra attention.
+Within the category of combination skin, there are also several subsets that require extra attention.

 Extreme combination skin

 Combination skin with rosacea

 For those with combination skin and rosacea, as with extreme combination skin, it’s recommended to use two products on the face to address the areas with and without rosacea.
 This customized application may help normalize the skin barrier to reduce redness and sensitivity.

 Acne-prone combination skin

 If you have oily combination skin with acne, you might think you don’t need a moisturizer.
 However, keeping acne-prone skin hydrated is beneficial for regulating oiliness because if your skin senses it’s becoming too dry, it will overproduce oil to compensate.
 If you experience frequent breakouts, use a light gel moisturizer in small quantities.

 Sensitive combination skin

-If your combination skin is also sensitive, choose only fragrance-free moisturizers.
+For combination skin that is also sensitive, choose only fragrance-free moisturizers.

 Often, skin sensitivity is a reaction to using too many harsh products and destroying the acid mantle, the skin’s natural barrier against its environment.

 How to Use a Moisturizer with Combination Skin

 To keep your combination skin looking hydrated and healthy, moisturize with a light SPF-containing product every morning after cleansing and toning your face.
-Apply the moisturizer when your skin is still damp to lock-in extra hydration.
+Apply the moisturizer when your skin is still damp to lock in extra hydration.
 “What most dermatologists recommend when applying moisturizer is to follow the five-point system,” says Dr. Downie.
 “From one large dollop in your hand, distribute equal amounts of moisturizer to your forehead, each cheek, chin and nose, then gently massage into skin.”